ol-yevgen/finance-test-task/README.md

 You can get some ideas how your application may look like on the [Google Finance](https://www.google.com/finance/) page.

-As a bonus you can implement (please describe implemented bonus functionality in this file):
+Added this extra functionality:
-- any additional visual effects to highlight positive or negative changes in the prices
+- additional visual effects to highlight positive or negative changes in the prices
-- the possibility to switch on/off tickers by user
-- the possibility to specify interval time by user
 - the possibility to add/remove ticker from watching group
-- any additional functionality you consider useful
+- search ticker from watching group by the name

 You should use the next technologies:
 - React (preferable with hooks)